eden-brekke/about-me/README.md

 As a user, I would like to know my final score so that I can know how well I did.
 Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.

+Unresolved issue:
+in my guessing number game: does not correctly add to ansCounter if the user guesses correctly